albunus/Awwards/README.md

 ## Author
 Albunus Nyalita
 ### Description
-This is a Django web application that allows users to view posted projects and their details.
+This is a Django web application that allows users to post,view posted projects and their details, and rate them.
 <img src="static/image/Screenshot from 2021-12-12 21-32-46.png">